supra0/SRRandomizer/README.md

 The safety of your save files cannot be guaranteed, use this mod at your own risk.

 ---
- ## Features
+# Features
- * Randomize the following game elements:
+Randomize the following game elements:
-     - Slime types
+* Slime types
-     - Produce types
+* Produce types
+* Slime diets
+* Gordo food requirement

- * 3 different randomization modes with many options
+Plus, 3 different randomization modes and many options.

- ## Planned Features (roughly in order of priority)
- * Randomize Gordos
- * Randomize Largo spawns
- * Randomize Slime properties
-     - Diets
-     - Plort drops
-     - Hazards, behaviors, etc.
- * Randomize plort market
- * Randomize upgrade prices
- * Randomize upgrade increments
- * Randomize crates
- * Randomize trades
- * Randomize hen spawns
- * Randomize Lucky slime payout
- * Randomize gordo snares
- * Randomize extractor drops
- * Randomize gadget resource requirements?
- * Randomize treasure pod loot?
+More features will be added as development continues.

 ---
 ## Installation